iq-motion-control/iq-module-communication-doc/docs/api_docs/arduino.rst

 Configuring Serial Connection
 --------------------------------
 In order to communicate with your module with an Arduino, you must configure an ``IqSerial`` instance.
 The ``IqSerial`` object is responsible for all communication with the connected module, and can be attached to any available serial port on your Arduino.
-For example, to configure IQUART for Serial2 ``IqSerial ser(Serial2);``.
+For example, to configure IQUART for Serial2 you would use ``IqSerial ser(Serial2);``.

-We now use our ``setup`` function to initialize the IqSerial object as well as our terminal serial peripheral.
-By default, we set our IqSerial baud rate to 115200
+Now, use the ``setup`` function to initialize the IqSerial object as well as our terminal serial peripheral.
+By default, IqSerial's baud rate is 115200
 (the default value for all Vertiq modules).
-In order to use a different baud rate with an IqSerial object, we can call ``ser.begin(<new baud rate>);``.
+In order to use a different baud rate with an IqSerial object, call ``ser.begin(<new baud rate>);``.

 Communication with IQUART Clients
 --------------------------------------